flexiondotorg/oab-java6/README.rst

 -----
 ::

-  sudo ./oab-java6.sh
+  sudo ./oab-java.sh

 Optional parameters

+* -7              : Build oracle-java7 packages instead of sun-java6
 * -c              : Remove pre-existing packages from /var/local/oab/deb
 * -k <gpg-key-id> : Use the specified existing key instead of generating one
 * -s              : Skip building if the packages already exist
 * -h              : This help

 How do I download and run this thing?
 -------------------------------------